GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/Telomere_analysis/Single_cell_analysis/README.md

 ## Running the sc-DEA with TL
 *Of note*: The functions used in [01.dea_MAST_glmer_TL.R](Projects/Telomere_analysis/Single_cell_analysis/01.dea_MAST_glmer_TL.R) and [02.dea_MAST_statistics.R](Projects/Telomere_analysis/Single_cell_analysis/02.dea_MAST_statistics.R)are defined in an [accessory script](Projects/Telomere_analysis/Single_cell_analysis/scripts/accessory_functions.R).

-**1.** If you have not done it yet, the first step would be to clone the objects in the [Projects/Telomere_analysis/Single_cell_analysis](Projects/Telomere_analysis/Single_cell_analysis) directory from the [Groningen-Microbiome](https://github.com/GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome) repository.
+**1. Clone this Github repository:** If you have not done it yet, the first step would be to clone the objects in the [Projects/Telomere_analysis/Single_cell_analysis](Projects/Telomere_analysis/Single_cell_analysis) directory from the [Groningen-Microbiome](https://github.com/GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome) repository.

 ```
 git clone \